1

 Any pandemic-related decision you choose to appeal will go through the appeal process, and a claimant could be found entitled to benefits that would then be charged to your account.
 If these benefits are charged to your account, you will likely experience an increase in your premium rates.
 If, as a reimbursing employer you lose an appeal, the full amount of benefits for the claim could be charged to your account and it is possible that none of the federal pandemic relief "discounts" will apply.

 If you wish to withdraw your appeal, you may do so through your MyUI Employer account.
-If you filed an appeal through mail or fax, you may withdraw your appeal by using this form.
+If you filed an appeal through mail or fax, you may withdraw your appeal by using the Withdraw Appeal form.
 The decision you received is one of several hundred thousand issued by the Division of Unemployment Insurance.
 The high number of decisions issued has resulted in an unprecedented backlog of appeals.
 Due to this high backlog, it is likely hearings on these appeals will not be scheduled for several months into the future.

 Your premium rates are determined by a number of factors, including your total premiums paid to your account, your experience rating, and the state of the UI trust fund.
 So while the adjudication of these pandemic claims will not increase your experience rating, premium rates are going up next year due to the state of the Unemployment Insurance Trust Fund.